omarreess/MapView_Component/README.md

 - Code is made Testable with dependency injection concept , you can test Repo separately & test VM separately without View
 - Unit Testing is applied in spearte file for testing util functions's logic
+- Logger abstract class is added for tracking process for each logic class
+- The project contains a little bit of Over Engineering but it's just a side-project not for commercial use

 </p>
 <p float="left">